-Crispy, smoky mushroom bacon over creamy, cheesy vegan grits is a hearty breakfast or brunch.
+Creamy vegan grits with plant-based cheese and crispy, smoky mushroom bacon is a hearty breakfast or brunch.
 And it's so easy to make!

 For the mushroom bacon

-- 2 cups sliced shiitake mushrooms - ⅛" strips
+- 5 ounces sliced shiitake mushrooms - ¼" strips

 - 1 teaspoon maple syrup